Enpower-project/Enpower-Data-Space-Connector-Deployment-and-Configuration-Guide/README.md

 - Value-Adding Apps
 - Data Markets

-<b>Following the Data Space Protocol it is possible to deploy private Data Spaces that can be used</b>
+<b>Following the Data Space Protocol it is possible to deploy private Data Spaces that can be used for private or public projects such as Enpower</b>

 # 2. Data Space within Enpower